 The choice to move your business or renew your lease should begin about one year before its ending.

 That’s right, at least an entire year!
 If you do choose to relocate, finding the right space for your business can be a lengthy process.
 Moreover, when it comes to today’s hot CRE market, you want to ensure you have enough time to search, negotiate, and secure a new home for your business.

 If you choose to renew, your landlord will likely require anywhere from six to 12 months’ notice (or however outlined in your original lease) and you may need to submit formal paperwork.

 Even if you aren’t renewing, it is common courtesy to give your landlord sufficient notice.

 Size of the Space

-So, rather than blindly renewing your commercial lease, take some time to pay attention to these factors so that you can make a clear and informed decision.
+So, there you have it – Five factors to consider before renewing a commercial lease.
+Rather than blindly renewing your commercial lease, take some time to pay attention to these factors so that you can make a clear and informed decision.